memfault/interrupt/_posts/2024-04-20-coroutines.md

 The `coroutine_type` is the type of the coroutine, and usually represents the `handle` that points to the allocated frame.
 (By owning the `std::coroutine_handle<promise_type>` which is a handle given by the compiler for the frame)
 To allow data exchange between the coroutine, the coroutine frame contains an instance of `promise_type`, that is accessible from the `coroutine_type` and from the code of the coroutine itself.
-(Compiler will select `coroutine_type::promise_type` as the promise, this type can be an alias, nested structure, or some other valid type)
+(Compiler will select `std::coroutine_traits<coroutine_type>::promise_type` as the promise, this type can be an alias, nested structure, or some other valid type)

 `awaiter` is an entity that is used for the suspension process.
 It is a type that should be passed to the `co_await` call and that is used by the compiler to handle the suspension.
 When the coroutine is suspended by the `co_await`, the compiler will call `void awaiter::await_suspend(std::coroutine_handle<promise_type>)` which gets access to the promise via `coroutine_handle` and after that, the coroutine is suspended.